Hypnovenator: Classification

-Kubota et al. (2024) scored the Hypnovenator fossil material into phylogenetic matrix of Sellés et al. (2021), itself a derivative of a large phylogenetic analysis intended to test the relationships of all major maniraptoromorph groups.
+Kubota and colleagues (2024) scored the Hypnovenator fossil material into the phylogenetic matrix of Sellés et al. (2021), itself a derivative of a large phylogenetic analysis intended to test the relationships of all major maniraptoromorph groups.
 Kubota et al. recovered it as a basal member of the Troodontinae, as the sister taxon of the younger Mongolian Gobivenator, making Hypnovenator the oldest known troodontine.
 Their results are displayed in the cladogram below: